wilzbach/docs.asyncy.com/storyscript/intro/README.md

   someString.upper()                          # A type transformation
 ```

-Each service can be written in an independentent programming language, as they both adhere to the [OMG Standard](https://microservices.guide/), which Storyscript is built around.
+Each service can be written in an independent programming language.
+The [OMG Standard](https://microservices.guide/), which Storyscript is built around, serves as a unifying interface.

-Upon deployment, your **story** (the story of your data) gets compiled and translated into a production-ready Kubernetes data pipeline, ready to respond to incoming events, of any type.
+Upon deployment, your **story** (the story of your data) gets compiled and translated into a production-ready Kubernetes data pipeline, ready to respond to incoming events of any type.
 No configuration required.
 It's the best of all worlds — you get all the benefits of Kubernetes (open cloud, etc), without any of the headaches!

-Many think of Storyscript as glue code for microservices, flow-code, or pure business-logic programming.
+Many think of Storyscript as glue code for microservices, flow code, or pure business logic programming.
 We call this **top-level programming**.
-This diagram shows how the language focuses on the most important aspect of application development: the business-logic.
+This diagram shows how the language focuses on the most important aspect of application development: the business logic.

 ![abstraction](./abstraction.png)